24 May 2019

 Why limit your happiness to once a year?
 Instead of using up all your vacation days, strategically plan out a couple weekend getaways throughout the year so you have something fun to look forward to every few weeks.
 Studies have shown that simply planning for a trip can give you benefits similar to that of actually taking a vacation.
 Instead of dreading the fact that you won’t get away from your desk for the next 11 months, enjoy the mental health boost that comes from the anticipation of an upcoming trip which strongly helps to alleviate your stress.
 Essentially, you’ll create a positive timeline for yourself where you'll be looking forward to a trip (thus improving your mood), then you get to actually take your trip (which gives you all the health and work benefits of taking a vacation), and by the time your post-vacation mood boost would normally fade, you’ll already be excited from anticipating your next getaway.
 It’s the total opposite of a vicious cycle and will keep you from suffering from vacation deprivation!

 Hit The Beach!

 Most people probably associate a trip to the beach as a getaway requiring at least 7 days and while you can easily spend a week or two (or more!) here, the Outer Banks is the perfect spot for short getaways.
 We even offer dozens of awesome vacation rentals that are Any Day Stays!
-That means you can choose from a selection of top-of-the-line, gorgeous vacation rental homes that allow stays with just a minimum of 3 nights.
+That means you can choose from a selection of top-of-the-line, gorgeous vacation rental homes that allow stays with just a minimum of 2 or 3 nights (varies by home).
 From multi-bedroom oceanfront homes with private pools to classic beach boxes with modern amenities, we have the perfect Any Day Stays available so that you can get all the benefits of a vacation with a short getaway to the beach!